KetchupOnMyKetchup/BilingualSubtitleCreator/README.md

 This project automates the process of **transcribing, cleaning, translating, and merging bilingual subtitles files** alongside video files on a media server and naming them the same as the video file with `.<language-shorthand>.srt` for example `bg.srt` appended so that Jellyfin or similar can pick them up automatically.
 There are 3 main Python scripts that need to be run sequentially.
 All of these can be re-run on an existing directory and will check and make sure it doesn't duplicate work or files.

+I created this project because I am learning Bulgarian from English, and it helps me a lot to have subtitles that match the spoken audio more closely and a direct translation of those words into English so I can better learn new vocabularly.

+_Note: There are, of course, errors and this is far from a perfect transcription or translation but I'd say it gets you ~80-90% of the way there for movies with clear diction and little background noise.
+Some known errors include: adding subs when there is no speech, sub dupes, getting the wrong words when the audio is murky/hard to hear/accented/robotic, difficulty with handling transcriptions in songs, subtitles that are too long from run-on sentences, etc._

 ---

 ## ⚙️ Environment Setup